5 Coronavirus Prevention Tips that Work:

-- 1.Do Not touch your eyes, nose or mouth (i.e. facial mucous membranes =T Zone) the portal of entry for ALL respiratory infections.
+- 1.Do Not touch your eyes, nose or mouth (i.e. facial mucous membranes or T Zone*) the portal of entry for ALL respiratory infections.
 Wear a face shield (clear plastic shield) to change this unconscious behavior.

-- 2. Handwash/sanitize regularly before eating and when arrive home.
+- 2. Handwash/sanitize regularly before eating and when arriving home.

 - 3. Clean commonly touched surfaces regularly (more frequently if active disease is present).